 Although the small, charming island of Siquijor is located quite close to the southern coast of Cebu and Bohol, it’s not so popular among tourists which makes it one of the best islands in the Philippines if you want to escape the crowds.
 It takes only 1.5 hours to reach Siquijor from Bohol by ferry so it’s worth combining a trip to both islands.

-Pristine beaches, dramatic waterfalls, beautiful corals and friendly locals are just a few of the many highlights Siquijor has to offer.
-Cliff diving in Salagdoong Beach is one of the most popular things to do on the island, where you can jump from a 10 metres (33 ft) high cliff into the crystal clear water.
+Pristine beaches, dramatic waterfalls, beautiful corals, and friendly locals are just a few of the many highlights Siquijor has to offer.
+Cliff diving in Salagdoong Beach is one of the most popular things to do on the island, where you can jump from a 10 meters (33 ft) high cliff into the crystal clear water.
 If you’re looking for the most beautiful beach in Siquijor, head over to the white sandy Paliton Beach which is also one of the best sunset spots on the island.

-Another must visit is Cambugahay Falls – a three tiered waterfall offering many pools to swim in and ropes and swings to let your inner child out.
+Another must visit is Cambugahay Falls – a three-tiered waterfall offering many pools to swim in and ropes and swings to let your inner child out.
 It’s definitely one of the most beautiful places in Siquijor but since it’s the most famous one as well, it can get quite crowded during the day.
 It’s better to get there early to have the place all to yourself!

 Since Siquijor is quite small, you will only need 2 full days to explore the best places on the island but if you’re looking for a laid-back, relaxing holiday, you can easily spend up to one week on the island.
-The best option for getting around is to rent a scooter but tricycles, private drivers and organized tours are also available.
-Most of the tourists spots are located on the southern coast so it’s best to book a hotel in this part of the island.
+The best option for getting around is to rent a scooter but tricycles, private drivers, and organized tours are also available.
+Most of the tourist spots are located on the southern coast so it’s best to book a hotel in this part of the island.

 23. Golden Circle, Iceland